wapacro/laravel-msgraph-mail/README.md

 ]
 ```

+**Note:** This package relies on [Laravel's Cache](https://laravel.com/docs/cache) interface for caching access tokens.
+Make sure to configure it properly, too!

 ### Getting the credentials

-To get the necessary client id and secret you'll need to register your application.
+To get the necessary client ID and secret you'll need to register your application and grant it the required
+permissions.
+Head over to [the Azure Portal to do so](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)
+(you don't need to be an Azure user).